Thibault Bazin

 Thibault Bazin (born 27 October 1984) is a French Republican politician who has represented Meurthe-et-Moselle's 4th constituency in the National Assembly since 2017.

 Political career

 Bazin was re-elected in the 2022 French legislative election.
+In parliament, he has been serving on the Committee on Social Affairs.
+In this capacity, he has been his parliamentary group's rapporteur on the 2023 French pension reform law (with Stéphane Viry) and on the 2025 Social Security Financing Bill (PLFSS).